weberlab-hhu/Helixer/README.md

 Gene calling with Deep Neural Networks.

 ## Disclaimer
-This software undergoing active testing and development.
+This software is undergoing active testing and development.
 Build on it at your own risk.

 ## Goal